techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 the good ideas I picked up during the District C project.

-![](images/group_photo.jpg) **Happy participants at the Hitachi Energy Office in Krakow.**
+![](images/group_photo.jpg) **Happy participants at the Hitachi Energy Office in Kraków.**

 ## Cross-cultural collaboration

-Shortly after the project was completed, we met the US participants in the Krakow office and asked about their experiences.
+Shortly after the project was completed, we met the US participants in the Kraków office and asked about their experiences.

 The American view by Quinn Williams:

-> _This program was especially helpful in understanding how different people
+> This program was especially helpful in understanding how different people
 > with different backgrounds can approach business issues.
 We got to work with
 > Polish students, and sharing ideas required us to keep our communication
 > skills at the forefront.
 If we had not practiced effective communication, we
 > would not have successfully conveyed some implied thoughts from our American
 > point of view.
 This foundation helped us understand the importance of creating
 > a strong team bond and interpersonal practices.<br></br><br></br> I also
-> enjoyed experiencing the program\'s professional side, where we communicated
+> enjoyed experiencing the program's professional side, where we communicated
 > with the Hitachi Energy team members.
 It was interesting to see where the
 > Polish work culture differed from the American culture and where there was an
 > overlap.
 I think our teams were able to use essential pieces from both sides
-> to create an effective workflow._
+> to create an effective workflow.

 The Polish view by Monika Dąbrowska, a participant in the technical writing postgraduate studies at Vistula non-public university:

-> _What I particularly liked about District C was that we could exchange our
+> What I particularly liked about District C was that we could exchange our
 > experiences regarding learning and creating projects.
 The Polish education
 > system and culture lead to a general mindset somewhat contrasting to that of
-> American students._<br></br><br></br> _Also, the American view of the Poles is
+> American students.<br></br><br></br> Also, the American view of the Poles is
 > far from what we showed during the project.
 Similarly, the Poles also have
 > certain misconceptions about the Americans.
 These assumptions and
 > presuppositions were discussed and challenged during our cooperation, and we
 > found power in our variety, creativity, exchanging experiences, and
-> understanding one another._
+> understanding one another.

 ## Kudos